Holonomy and vortex structures in quantum hydrodynamics

 \section{Phase factors in quantum hydrodynamics}

-Having reviewed the standard approach to quantum hydrodynamics, including the interpretation of the quantized circulation condition as monodromy on a trivial bundle, in this section we present an alternative approach in which non-trivial holonomy is built-in as an initial condition through a new dynamical connection.
-The key point of departure is that, since the exponential map in $U(1)$ is not one-to-one, we are motivated to look at phase factors as elementary objects rather than expressing them as exponentials of Lie algebra elements in $\mathfrak{u}(1)=i\Bbb{R}$.
-As we shall see, this simple step allows relevant considerations and eventually leads to a new method for incorporating holonomy in quantum hydrodynamics.
+Having reviewed the standard approach to quantum hydrodynamics, including the interpretation of the quantized circulation condition as monodromy on a principal bundle, in this section we present an alternative approach in which non-trivial holonomy is built-in as an initial condition through a new dynamical connection.
+The point of departure is that, since the exponential map in $U(1)$ is not one-to-one, we are motivated to look at phase factors as elementary objects rather than expressing them as exponentials of Lie algebra elements in $\mathfrak{u}(1)=i\mathbb{R}$.
+As we shall see, this simple step eventually leads to a new method for incorporating holonomy in quantum hydrodynamics.